 With elements like these, Uber proves that it is not just the interaction points that are important but during part as well.

-No matter what your app idea is, until and unless it is something that requires users to be inside the application the whole time like in case of Netflix App, you will have to find ways to improve your app’s user experience to build that connection.
+No matter what your app idea is, until and unless it is something that requires users to be inside the application the whole time like in case of Netflix App, you will have to find ways to improve your app’s user experience after ux review to build that connection.

 - Add gamification in the application

 - Give your users media to interact with – music, videos, etc.

 The present-day belongs to Millennials.
 And millennials don’t appreciate hand-holding.

 Millennials want to feel empowered.
 And Uber understands this.